 Depression is a mood disorder.
-This means that the condition affects your child’s mood and behavior.
+But it affects both mood and behavior.
 No one is exactly sure what causes depression.
-It is associated with changes in levels of certain chemicals in the brain.
-These chemicals affect the ability to feel and experience pleasure.
-Depression may run in families, and a teen may be more likely to become depressed if someone else in the family has had depression.
+It's linked with changes in levels of certain chemicals in the brain.
+These chemicals affect the ability to feel pleasure.
+Depression may run in families.
+A teen may be more likely to be depressed if someone else in the family has had depression.

 What are the symptoms of depression?

-Loss of interest in family, friends, or activities that were once enjoyed
+Loss of interest in family, friends, or activities that they once enjoyed

 Talking about feeling hopeless or worthless